Machine-builder/pygame-ui/README.md

 # pygame-ui
+# introduction & overview

-My attempt at creating a fluid ui library built for pygame
+Here's my attempt at creating a fluid **User Interface** library built for **pygame 2+**

 This project is current VERY EARLY in development, so there are probably loads of bugs that you'll experience when messing about with it, so feel free to open an issue or create a PR and fix the bug yourself :)

-# how-to-use
+# How to use
-Just download the code, and run the test files - feel free to take a look at how they work!
+Just download the repo, extract it, and run the test files! - Feel free to look into how they work

-Basic examples:
+**Warning**: Some `test_*.py` files may no longer be functional, as I've done quite a large rewrite of the main `Widget` & `Container` code.
+I'll try and get all the tests setup properly asap.

+**Good Practice**: `test_complex.py` is the most recent of the `test_*.py` files, and it is therefor written the most efficiently and pythonic.
+I recommend you take a look through it so you can plan out how to setup your own interfaces.

+## Further Code Examples
-## A window with two stretching widgets in a row
+**A window with two stretching widgets, organised in a row**

 ```python
 import PygameUi
 Window = PygameUi.Window